jfelixh/crset-demo/README.md

 ## Demo Content

-The demo consists of two parts: the _issuer demo_ and the _verifier demo_, which have to be started separeately.
+The demo consists of two parts: the _issuer demo_ and the _verifier demo_, which have to be started separately.
 To experience the demo, a smartphone with an SSI wallet app is needed.
 Any wallet app with OID4VC support should work.
 The Altme app worked well in testing.

 ### Issuing an Employee ID VC with CRSet Support